We take a look back over the past five decades and lists what in his opinion were and still are the ten best Irish bands.

 6. The Pogues – singers of the most famous Irish Christmas song

-Since its release in 1987, The Pogues single Fairytale of New York has become synonymous with the Christmas holiday season.
+Since its release in 1987, The Pogues single Fairytale of New York has become synonymous with the Christmas holiday season and has joined the long list of Irish classics.

 That one particular song which strangely enough has never made it to the number one spot in the UK has sold 1,217,112 copies in the UK, with an additional 249,626 streaming equivalent sales, for a total of 1,466,737 combined sales.